Bilakshan-Bikram-Bista/Improved-AI-Legal-Assistant/README.md

 - **Retrieval engine:** Python + FastAPI (BM25, inverted index, query pipeline)

 ### Evaluation
 This system was formally evaluated against a hand-labeled query set and benchmarked against both a TF-IDF baseline and Gemini.
-Full methodology and results are documented in an accompanying research paper, *AI Legal Assistant for Ethical AI and Algorithmic Accountability*.
+Full methodology and results are documented in an accompanying research paper: *AI Legal Assistant for Ethical AI and Algorithmic Accountability*.

 ### Disclaimer
 This is an educational/informational tool, not a substitute for legal advice.
 It is a student project and has not been reviewed by legal professionals.